landelare/ue5coro/Docs/Private.md

 `bLogThread` can be set to true to capture the source thread of each message, but this has higher overhead.

-`GLastDebugID` and `GActiveCoroutines` can help to track down coroutine leaks.
+`GLastDebugID`, `GActiveCoroutines`, and `GPromises` (if coroutine tracking is enabled) can help to track down coroutine leaks.
+If coroutine tracking is enabled, the [Gameplay Debugger](GameplayDebugger.md) is more convenient.
-`FPromiseExtras::DebugID` uses the same counter.
+`FPromiseExtras::DebugID` uses the same counter as `GLastDebugID`.

 `Use()` is useful on some compilers to extend the lifetimes of certain primitive local variables that are optimized out even in debug builds.